-Breaking Barriers is a groundbreaking program that provides a time-limited rental subsidy and supportive services to justice-impacted adults and families in Los Angeles County who are experiencing homelessness.
+Breaking Barriers is a groundbreaking program operated by Brilliant Corners that provides housing, tenancy support, case management, and employment services to justice-impacted adults and families in LA County who are experiencing homelessness.
 Breaking Barriers’ goal is for clients to “transition in place” at the end of the program and assume full rental payments – or in some cases, reunify with family or be connected to a longer-term housing resource.
 It’s a nationally recognized model that works to reduce recidivism and prevent a return to homelessness through housing, case management, and employment services.

 People exiting the justice system face major barriers to housing and employment because of discrimination, coupled with LA County’s untenable rental market and wages that have failed to keep up with market prices.
 Housing is key to breaking the cycle between incarceration and homelessness, as national homelessness data indicates that people are more likely to be re-incarcerated if they lack stable housing.

 In recognition of these challenges, Brilliant Corners, Los Angeles County Probation Department, Los Angeles County Department of Health Services (DHS), Corporation for Supportive Housing (CSH), Chrysalis, and the Conrad N. Hilton Foundation, launched Breaking Barriers in 2015.
 Breaking Barriers provides a critical intervention through access to stable housing and employment training, coupled with case management services and tenancy supports to help clients thrive and succeed.

 How it Works